-All children should be dressed in suitable clothing and footwear for the activity in which they will participate -details of clothing are listed in the school handbook.
-No jewellery should worn in school, however if children come to school or wearing earrings, they must be removed or taped over for P.E.
+All children will change into suitable clothing and footwear for the activity in which they will participate -details of clothing are listed in the school handbook.
+All jewellery should be removed by the child for PE.
+If ears are pierced, studs only may be worn but must be removed or taped over for P.E.
 Long hair must be tied back.